guptakaran11/grasskode-website/content/post/travel/sea-ending-notes.md

 I had decided to take off for a number of reasons.
 Reasons that were some kind of uncertainity or insecurity in one way or another.
 Perhaps everyone goes through such dilemma at some time in their life.
 This was just my way of reacting to my quandaries.
 My first few days in Thailand had been disastrous beyond my imagination.
 I was full of doubt.
 My mind wrestled with a number of ***What if?***'s.
 I had a tough time calming myself despite all the mental preparation I had done over the years.
 I used to check the calendar frequently to count the number of days that had passed and the number that was left.
 The initial unease slowly faded but there was always the lingering thought of ***What am I doing?***.
 Travel is a medium; a means to a higher end.
 What end was this that I sought?
 If you would ask me that today, I would smile and shrug my shoulders.
 Because truthfully, that is how I feel about it all.

 But it was all magical.
 Every single bit of it.
 The places, the people, the road, the sceneries, all of it.
 I would not describe it in any other way.
 I did what I had dreamt of doing for the longest part of my life.
 There is a dubious pleasure to be had in realising one's dream.
 There is a feeling of gaining the experience and losing the dream itself.
-But perhaps these dreams never really leave a vaccum in their wake.
+But perhaps these dreams never really leave a vacuum in their wake.
 They give birth to other dreams to fill their space.

 I still feel like my journey has not ended.
 Despite having stayed put in Pune for almost a year now, I still have the feeling of being adrift.
 I know my current state is temporary.
 And perhaps temporary is all that I seek anymore.
 And why not?